herrethan/flipcarousel/README.md

 	});
 ```

-The Future
+Ideas for the Future
 ----------
-- Add touch events for mobile for super slick swipability
+- Add touch events for mobile for thumb-swipability
+- Add ability to click on a card and "zoom-in" to the content
 - Add pagination dots, ability to jump to any page